GuaciG/GuaciG.github.io/README.md

 # Hi there 👋

-My name is Guaci Gutierrez.
-I'm a Spanish junior Front-End based in London since 5 years ago and this is my portfolio where I show some of the small projects that I have done so far.
-Everyday I do my best to become a good developer, that's my goal.

-I work hard to build websites, mainly on HTML, CSS, and JavaScript.
 As a Junior Developer, I do my best to start in the amazing world of web development.
 Fortunately, practice is key to learn from mistakes and keep growing as a developer.

-My latest projects are small apps that users can interact with, integrating HTML, CSS, Sass, JavaScript, and React.
+My latest projects are small apps that users can interact with, mainly integrating HTML, CSS, Sass, JavaScript, and React.
 I always try to comply with responsive design best practices, being focused on visual design and accessibility, besides testing them to make sure they work well on any device.

+I can take web designs and turn them into code to create products with a friendly user experience, as well as build my projects following the mobile-first principle, with usability and responsive design best practices in mind.
+Always enthusiastic for new challenges, I have strong analytical skills together with a can-do attitude.

 ## Languages, Frameworks, Libraries and Tools